arabellas-craft/arabellas-craft.github.io/_posts/2023-08-01-tarot-for-lughnasadh.md

 category: Holidays
 tag: tarot-spread
 categories: Lughnasadh Tarot Spread, Tarot Reading for Lughnasadh, Harvest Season Tarot Layout, Tarot Cards for Lughnasadh, Celtic Festival Tarot Spread, Lughnasadh Ritual with Tarot, Online Lughnasadh Tarot Reading, Celebrate Lughnasadh with Tarot, Spiritual Insights for Harvest Season, Lughnasadh Blessings Tarot Spread
-short-description: Dive into the sacred celebration of Lughnasadh with the Lughnasadh Tarot Reading.
-Discover the bountiful harvest awaiting you, learn how to give back to the community, and gain insights into what needs to be released to make room for a transformative winter ahead.
+short-description: "A 4-card Lughnasadh tarot spread: what's ready to harvest, what to give back to your community, what the scythe cuts, and what's coming this winter."
 img: tarot-for-lughnasadh.jpg
 img-text: Embrace the Spirit of Abundance with a Lughnasadh Tarot Reading
 permalink: free-tarot-spreads/lughnasadh-tarot-spread